codalab/competitions-v1-compute-worker/README.md

 *Default False, does not pass `--gpus all` flag*

-Note: Also requires docker v19.03 or greater.
+Note: Also requires Docker v19.03 or greater, nvidia-container-toolkit, and NVIDIA drivers.

 ### SUBMISSION_TEMP_DIR